guptaji6489/Sample-Static-Website-Using-Node.js/README.md

 # Sample-Static-Website-Using-Node.js
 This is Sample Static Website Using Node.js .

-to run this project go to command prompt and go to this project location and write (
+to run this project go to command prompt and go to this project location and write ( node server.js)